Climberthemannequin/LANINOSINTRO/README.md

 regarding ponytown, c+h and int whenever ! unless your on my dni .

-dont call me reynold or latino ??.. guys funny jokes i know /sarc but like do NOT call me that
+dont call me reynold or latino ??..  like if i do not know you, why call me this Ó⁠╭⁠╮⁠Ò

 i really don't care if someone treats me like im the character in a real form when im cosplaying. shrugs

 ![](https://komarev.com/ghpvc/?username=climberthemannequin&color=green)

+still a massive wip of a intro .